All Episodes

 But you know, none of us went to the press and criticized.

-Uh none of us stood up and were appalled.
+None of us stood up and were appalled.

 We just said, okay, fine.

-So I still hope, as you write your stories, and I appeal to America that let's not let this maybe lost thing that's held sacred in our in our society.
+So I still hope as you write your stories and I appeal to America that let's not let this maybe lost thing that's held sacred in our in our society, a young man, young woman going out and giving his or her life for our country.

-Let's let's try to somehow keep that keep that sacred.
+Let's try to somehow keep that sacred.

 Let me ask you this.

-Is anyone here a gold star parent or sibling?
+Is anyone here a Gold Star parent or sibling?

-Does anyone here know a gold star parent or sibling?
+Does anyone here know a Gold Star parent or sibling?

 Okay, you get the question.

-Thank you, General Kelly.
+Well, thank you, General Kelly.

 But if we could take this a bit further, why were they in Niger?

-What was unbelievable moment by General Kelly.
+What was unbelievable moment by General Kelly?

 We'll take a break from Vegas.

-Um, we're actually doing a number of cool things here.
+We're actually doing a number of cool things here.

 We're a part of it.